 Constant Median S.G.
 Peak

-a 4.01° 4.41°
+a $4.01^{\circ}$ 4.41°

 e -0.55 -0.51

 au -0.92 -0.95

-R1/R2 boundaries, as done in prior auroral boundary fitting studies (Holzworth and Meng, 1975; Carbary et al., 2003; Boakes et al., 2008).
+Unfortunately, the differences between the boundary fitting methodology used by Chisham (2017b) and Milan et al. (2015) mean that it is not reasonable to use a harmonic function to describe the offset between the DMSP SSJ OCBs and the AMPERE R1/R2 boundaries, as done in prior auroral boundary fitting studies (Holzworth and Meng, 1975; Carbary et al., 2003; Boakes et al., 2008).
 Because the R1/R2 boundary fitting method used by Milan et al. (2015) does not fit a series of MLT bins, the boundary correction cannot be applied prior to circle fitting and will determine the final shape of the OCB proxy.
-Thus, this offset between the DMSP SSJ OCBs and the AMPERE R1/R2 boundaries.
+Thus, this study uses a generalised ellipse (equation 1) rather than a harmonic function to avoid overfitting the MLT dependence of the offset between the DMSP SSJ OCBs and the AMPERE R1/R2 boundaries.